AddressFinder/addressfinder-magento/README.md

 ## Deployment

-The Magento plugin is deployed in two ways - through Composer and through the Magento MarketPlace
+The Magento plugin is deployed in two ways - through Composer and through the Magento MarketPlace.
+For both, create a release and update the version number in all the necessary files:
+- composer.json
+- module.xml
+- package.json and package-lock.json

+Add an entry to CHANGELOG.md, describing the change

+run `gulp production` to compile the js.

 ### Composer deploys